 We have talked about Ligament Laxity, hypermobility and Connective Tissue Laxity before.
 Have a look here: http://c1healthcentre.co.uk/ligament-laxity/

-What is the best term to describe this problem: ligament laxity, hypermobility or connective tissue laxity?
+What is the best term to describe this problem: Ligament Laxity, hypermobility or Connective Tissue Laxity?

 Over our time treating patients we have found that CTL leads to the following problems:

-The ankle joint is compressed leading to joint pain.
+- The ankle joint is also compressed as a result of having flat feet leading to joint pain.

-The ankles are also unstable as a result of the ankle ligaments being too lax.
+- The ankles are also unstable because the ankle ligaments are too lax.
 This increases the occurrences of sprained ankles and further joint damage.

-Leg-length inequality also means the unstable low-lumbar spine sits on an uneven base.
+- Leg-length inequality also means the unstable low-lumbar spine sits on an uneven base.
 This leads to low-back pain and lumbar joint compression and then on to posterior facet syndrome.

-The mid-thoracic joints will move in strange ways leading to joint injury.
+- The mid-thoracic joints will move in strange ways leading to joint injury.
 This is particularly so if you have to spend time working in front of a computer and an anterior curve can then develop.